Reconnect - Reflect - Rebalance

 Therapeutic Sessions

 Walk and Talk sessions combine therapeutic conversation with the proven benefits of being outdoors.
-These one-to-one guided walks take place in the Lake District and are led by Paul Taylor, a registered mental health professional with over 15 years’ experience.
+These one-to-one guided walks take place in the Lake District and are led by Paul Taylor, a registered mental health professional with over 15 years’ experience working in metal health.

 Whether you’re facing stress, low mood, anxiety, or just need time to reflect with professional support, Walk and Talk offers a relaxed, person-centred approach.
 Walking side by side in nature can ease conversation, reduce pressure, and promote clarity and calm.